ACTIVE ADVANTAGE

 For registered investment advisors only.

 The Morningstar Medalist Rating™ is the summary expression of Morningstar's forward-looking analysis of investment strategies as offered via specific vehicles using a rating scale of Gold, Silver, Bronze, Neutral, and Negative.
-The Medalist Ratings indicate which investments Morningstar believes are likely to outperform a relevant index or peer group average on a risk-adjusted basis over time.
-Investment products are evaluated on three key pillars (People, Parent, and Process) which, when coupled with a fee assessment, forms the basis for Morningstar's conviction in those products' investment merits and determines the Medalist Rating they're assigned.
-Pillar ratings take the form of Low, Below Average, Average, Above Average, and High.
+The Medalist Ratings indicate which investments Morningstar believes are likely to outperform their Morningstar Category average on a risk-adjusted basis over time.
+Investment products are evaluated on three fundamental pillars (People, Parent, and Process) and the Medalist Rating Price Score, which forms the basis for Morningstar's conviction in those products' investment merits and determines the Medalist Rating they are assigned.
+Pillar ratings take the form of Low (-2), Below Average (-1), Average (0), Above Average (+1), and High (+2).
 Pillars may be evaluated via an analyst's qualitative assessment (either directly to a vehicle the analyst covers or indirectly when the pillar ratings of a covered vehicle are mapped to a related uncovered vehicle) or using algorithmic techniques.
-Vehicles are sorted by their expected performance into rating groups defined by their Morningstar Category and their active or passive status.
-When analysts directly cover a vehicle, they assign the three pillar ratings based on their qualitative assessment, subject to the oversight of the Analyst Rating Committee, and monitor and reevaluate them at least every 14 months.
+The cost of an investment product is evaluated using the Medalist Rating Price Score, which is a continuous score running from negative 2.5 to positive 2.5 based on the percentile rank of a vehicle's expense ratio within its Morningstar Category.
+Morningstar combines the pillar scores and Medalist Rating Price Score using predetermined weights for actively and passively managed vehicles to calculate a weighted score.
+The weighted score is then compared to a set of fixed numeric thresholds employed consistently across Morningstar Categories and regions, with separate thresholds for actively and passively managed investments.
+Rating thresholds are reviewed at least annually.
+Buffers and ratings caps are employed to prevent frequent ratings changes.
+When analysts directly cover a vehicle, they assign the fundamental pillar ratings based on their qualitative assessment, subject to the oversight of the Analyst Rating Committee, and monitor and reevaluate them approximately once a year.
+When vehicles are covered either indirectly by analysts or by algorithm, the ratings are assigned monthly.
+The Morningstar Medalist Ratings are not statements of fact, nor are they credit or risk ratings.
+The Morningstar Medalist Rating (i) should not be used as the sole basis in evaluating an investment product, (ii) involves unknown risks and uncertainties which may cause expectations not to occur or to differ significantly from what was expected, (iii) is not guaranteed to be based on complete or accurate assumptions or models when determined algorithmically, (iv) involves the risk that return targets will not be met due to unforeseen changes in management, technology, economic development, interest rate development, operating and/or material costs, competitive pressure, supervisory law, exchange rates, tax rates, or political and social conditions, and (v) should not be considered an offer or solicitation to buy or sell the investment product.
+A change in the fundamental factors underlying the Morningstar Medalist Rating may result in the rating no longer being accurate.
+Analysts do not have any other material conflicts of interest at the time of publication.
+Users wishing to obtain further information should contact their local Morningstar office.
+Capital Group did not compensate Morningstar for the ratings and comments contained in this material.
 However, the firm has paid Morningstar a licensing fee to access and publish its ratings data.
-The payment of this subscription fee does not give rise to a material conflict with Morningstar.
-When the vehicles are covered either indirectly by analysts or by algorithm, the ratings are assigned monthly.
-For more detailed information about these ratings, including their methodology, please go to global.morningstar.com/managerdisclosures/ .
-The Morningstar Medalist Ratings are not statements of fact, nor are they credit or risk ratings.
-The Morningstar Medalist Rating (i) should not be used as the sole basis in evaluating an investment product, (ii) involves unknown risks and uncertainties which may cause expectations not to occur or to differ significantly from what was expected, (iii) are not guaranteed to be based on complete or accurate assumptions or models when determined algorithmically, (iv) involve the risk that the return target will not be met due to such things as unforeseen changes in management, technology, economic development, interest rate development, operating and/or material costs, competitive pressure, supervisory law, exchange rate, tax rates, exchange rate changes, and/or changes in political and social conditions, and (v) should not be considered an offer or solicitation to buy or sell the investment product.
-A change in the fundamental factors underlying the Morningstar Medalist Rating can mean that the rating is subsequently no longer accurate.